miyagi-dev/miyagi/README.md

 #### Creating components via CLI

 Creating (empty) components via CLI is possible with `headman new <folderName>/<componentName>`.
-This will create template (the type is based on your config), data, docs, css and js files.
+This will create template (the type is based on your config), data, docs, schema, css and js files.
 You can skip any of these like this: `headman new <folderName>/<componentName> --skip=css,js`.
 Alternatively, you can explicitly say which files you need like this: `headman new <folderName>/<componentName> --only=tpl,docs`.

+#### Creating data files via CLI

+If you have a valid `schema.json` file in your component folder, you can create a data file with dummy content (based on [json-schema-faker](https://www.npmjs.com/package/json-schema-faker)) via `headman data path/to/your/component`.

 #### Creating a build